Creating an SSH Environment

 -

 Connect to your existing instance or your own server by using an SSH client, if you aren't already connected to it.
-You must do this so that you can add the necessary public SSH key value to the instance or server, as described later in this procedure.
+This ensures that you can add the necessary public SSH key value to the instance or server.
+This is described later in this procedure.

 -

-For Amazon EC2, see Connect to Your Linux Instance in the Amazon EC2 User Guide for Linux Instances.
+For Amazon EC2, see Connect to Your Linux Instance in the Amazon EC2 User Guide.

 -